How to access support

 Disability support services for people with impairments such as paraplegia and brain injury caused by accident or injury are generally funded by ACC.
 Find out more about what they fund at ACC - What we cover external URL .

 We can also direct you to other support services which you can access yourself.
-These can be found on our Disability Information and Advisory Services section of our site.
+These can be found on our Disability Information and Advisory Services and other helpful services section of our site.

 Get a needs assessment